 How to Treat Solar Urticaria

 If you are susceptible to developing solar urticaria you must take the proper steps to limit your sun exposure.
 Treating the condition starts with simply getting out of the sun.
 After anywhere between a few minutes and a few hours without UV exposure, the hives and swelling begin to decrease and may even go away.
 Generally, once the rash has disappeared, no tell-tale signs of its previous existence remain on the body.

 If you are severely photoallergic, you need to take special steps to prevent future rashes including wearing high SPF sunscreen lotion and covering your body when in the sun.
-You may also consider taking Sunsafe Rx: a capsule, taken orally, made with antioxidants that help prevent photodamage and skin reactions from the sun.
 Additionally, oral antihistamines are sometimes helpful when reducing the severity of the rash and itching; however, they don’t normally prevent an outbreak altogether.

 If you aren’t able to sufficiently manage your solar urticaria through normal means, you may consider pursuing photochemotherapy and phototherapy options that ultimately desensitize you to UVA and UVB radiation.
 These types of therapy need to be performed well before the sunny summer months have arrived to maximize the benefits.

 How to Prevent Solar Urticaria